-The Board Effectivess Intiatives (BEI) combines quantitative information, international best practices, and board member opinions to create a comprehensive picture of board performance.
-In addition, the BEI serves as a platform to engage board members in the creation of a board improvement plan, in order to ensure board members have the resources they need to more easily and effectively fulfill their roles.
-The BEI is conducted over a 3-stage process:
+A board evaluation combines quantitative information, international best practices and board member opinions to create a comprehensive picture of board performance.
+It also serves as a platform to engage board members in the creation of a board improvement plan, to ensure board members have the resources they need to more easily and effectively fulfill their roles.

-Stage 1: Anonymous, online survey completed by all board members and the board secretary
+Stage 1: An anonymous online survey is completed by all board members and selected members of the senior executive team

-Stage 2: One-on-one, in-depth interviews with each board member and senior executive
+Stage 2: One-on-one, in-depth interviews are conducted with each board member and senior executives

-Stage 3: Presentation of findings to the board and development of a board improvement plan
+Stage 3: Presentation of findings to the board and creation of a board improvement plan

 For those organisations who are new to board evaluations, we can also offer a phased process over a three-year period to get a board prepared for a full evaluation in the third year.